 Published monthly by the Pine Tree Press Co. and edited by local clergy, this paper was originally distributed free and later made available by subscription.
 It contained notice of church activities, including sermon topics, concerts, and group meetings.
 Other content of interest: editorials, letters from missionaries serving abroad, memorials to deceased churchgoers, and plenty of advertisements.

 Advertisements, biographical articles, editorials, poetry, stories, and obituaries published to promote Mount Auburn Cemetery in Cambridge and Watertown.

 Published monthly by the Watertown Bookstore, this paper combined advertisements with notices of town affairs, transcriptions of old town records, and the occasional opinion piece.

 This weekly paper was originally published by Postmaster and businessman Samuel S. Gleason from an office in the Barnard Block.
 Its founding price was 3¢ per issue or $1.25 per year; its founding tagline “Devoted to the Promotion of Home Interests.”
 Renamed the “Tribune Enterprise” in 1903 and the “Transcript” in 1948, the masthead of the paper’s last few issues proudly proclaimed it “For 70 Years a Watertown Institution.”

 A weekly paper published first in Watertown, then in Newton (at the offices of the “Republican,” in Brackett’s Block), by J. Henry Potter.
 The subscription rate was $3 per year.

 From the outset of its 20th century incarnation in 1955, the “Press” was edited by Robert (Bob) Ford.
 In 1997, it merged with the “Watertown Sun” and was renamed the “Watertown TAB & Press.”
-It is now the Watertown TAB.
-Issues from 1985 to the present are also available in print.
+It was renamed the Watertown TAB in 2011.
+The Watertown TAB ceased print publication in May 2022.